 Told by two very different women across two time periods, this novel by Jojo Moyes (Me Before You) is a great way to forget about old what’s-his-face for a few hours.
 The book alternates between the story of Sophie Lefèvre, a Parisian woman whose husband is fighting in World War II, and Liv, a British woman a century later, whose husband has recently died…oh, and did we mention she owns a portrait of Sophie?
 The plot thickens.

-How Did You Get This Number by Sloane Crosley
+12. how Did You Get This Number By Sloane Crosley

 If reading about other people’s awkward breakups brings you joy, look no further.
 Crosley’s most recent essay collection—especially the parts about her exes—rings true.
 "Every restaurant suggested was one I'd been to with Ben," she writes.
 "Horribly insensitive friends marked their own birthdays with celebrations, re-signed leases in his neighborhood, used words with vowels that he also used."
 So been there, Sloane.